bryanhuangg/platodoro/README.md

 # Platodoro

 A simple pomodoro timer with a spinning platypus, for those who want to study with a friend  :)

-Made as a fun personal project.

 Download the latest version [here](https://github.com/enviio/platodoro/releases/tag/platodoro)!